catseye/Falderal/doc/Falderal_Literate_Test_Format.markdown

 Note that the Functionality-definitions given in a Falderal file should not be considered exhaustive, or even requisite, by a tool.
-The tool may accept additional definitions of the name of a functionality, from an external source such as the command line or a configuration file, and may be instructed to ignore certain Functionality-definitions in a Falderal file (if, for example, certain implementation are not currently available or of interest to the user.)
+The tool may accept additional definitions of a functionality, referencing it by its name, from an external source such as the command line or a configuration file, and may be instructed to ignore certain Functionality-definitions in a Falderal file (if, for example, certain implementation are not currently available or of interest to the user.)
 Indeed, the functionality referred to by a _functionality-name_ in a Tests-for pragma need not be defined by any Functionality-definition pragma in the same Falderal file, and this situation requires the functionality to be specified to the tool in some other manner.